shindelr/Nearshore-PIV/README.md

 The original PIV software for this package, written in Matlab can be learned more about in the .pdf in the root directory of this repo titled "An_introduction_to_MatPIV_v_161.pdf".

 By switching this process over to Julia, the execution time of processing a single pair of images improved by roughly 50%.
 Some improvements were made by tuning the overall algorithm and trimming unnecessary code.
 However, the majority of speed-up came from Julia's JIT compilation, typing, and some memory management since PIV is quite dependent on large arrays.

+Instructions for using the pipeline are included in a README file in each release.